 Dan has become excessively angry in public as well.
 At trial, Dan admitted to being thrown out of a soccer game for yelling at a teenage referee over one of her calls.
 (T. 390-91).
-Dan also admitted to smashing in the window of a college student's SUV.4 (T. 422-24).
-Two students were inside the car at the time.
-(T. 424).
+Dan also

 Dan's confrontational attitude has influenced Rachel's behavior toward Tim.
 Rachel avoids speaking to Tim in front of the children.
 (T. 464).